 Michael, you have recently been working with Boston.
 How did that come about?

-Michael: My wife was really sick and during that time, the singer from Boston committed suicide.
-I got an email from a guy who runs a Boston fan site and he asked me if I wanted to comment on his death.
-I did and he posted it and Tom Schultz read it and contacted me and asked me to play a benefit show.
-From there it went from me singing one song to me singing three songs and playing guitar for the whole set.
+Michael: My wife was really sick, and during that time, the singer from Boston committed suicide.
+I got an email from a guy who runs a Boston fan site, and he asked me if I wanted to comment on his death.
+I did, and he posted it, and Tom Schultz read it, contacted me, and asked me to play a benefit show.
+From there, it went from me singing one song to me singing three songs and playing guitar for the whole set.
 Now he’s asked me to record with them and tour with them.
-So I am facing the fact that they are not Christians but they have been a better example of Christianity to me than even some Christians.
-No drugs, no drinking, polite as can be and very giving.
+So I am facing the fact that they are not Christians, but they have been a better example of Christianity to me than even some Christians.
+No drugs, no drinking, polite as can be, and very giving.
 Their music and lyrics are clean.
-I prayed about it and I felt like it was okay for me to do it and I did it.
+I prayed about it, and I felt like it was okay for me to do it, and I did it.

-One of the strangest shows you have played must have been the one you did on last April in Atlanta.
-I’m talking about event which was organized by XXXchurch.com (the #1 Christian porn website) and World Impact Wrestling… They even had Ron Jeremy (adult star) there, want to tell some more about the event?
+One of the strangest shows you have played must have been the one you did last April in Atlanta.
+I’m talking about an event which was organized by XXXchurch.com (the #1 Christian porn website) and World Impact Wrestling… They even had Ron Jeremy (adult star) there; want to tell some more about the event?

-Michael: It was different, it was very different.
-There was a wrestling ring right in front of us and we could just reach out and touch the ropes.
-We had never done anything like that before and the church that put it on, I think, it’s amazing.
+Michael: It was different.
+It was very different.
+There was a wrestling ring right in front of us, and we could reach out and touch the ropes.
+We had never done anything like that before, and the church that put it on, I think, it’s amazing.
 They are going after the porn industry.
-They are going after the people are in porn and the directors and producers.
-I don’t know how porn is accepted here but it’s probably just as bad as it is in the States.
-Porn is just something that is just everywhere; you turn on your TV in your hotel and it’s there and it’s all over the internet, it’s just so accessible.
-It’s a terrible thing because kids can see it and it’s just despicable.
+They are going after the people who are in porn and the directors and producers.
+I don’t know how porn is accepted here, but it’s probably just as bad as it is in the States.
+Porn is just something that is just everywhere; you turn on your TV in your hotel, and it’s there, and it’s all over the internet, it’s just so accessible.
+It’s a terrible thing because kids can see it, and it’s just despicable.

-Tracy: The event was very clean and I thought there would be scantily glad women and things like that, but just scantily clad wrestlers!
-Old men in their underwars…There was a mock debate where each side knew what the other one was going to say so it would be fair.
+Tracy: The event was very clean, and I thought there would be scantily clad women and things like that, but just scantily clad wrestlers!
+Old men in their underwear…There was a mock debate where each side knew what the other one was going to say so that it would be fair.
 They each knew what they were going to say so people could hear the church’s view and Ron Jeremy’s view.

-Michael: I also remember that Guns n’Roses opened for us once at some point and we did tour with Great White and Warrant, there are so many bands we have played with…
+Michael: I also remember that Guns n’Roses opened for us once at some point, and we did a tour with Great White and Warrant.
+There are so many bands we have played with…

 You also played some shows with Anthrax circa 1983, right?

-Michael: He actually was there for a moment and did some playing but he was never actual member of the band.
+Michael: He actually was there for a moment and did some playing, but he was never an actual band member.
 He did find his success a few years later with Poison.

 Michael: [laughs] I notice you guys roll your “R’s” a lot.
-It’s a very difficult to understand anything you guys are saying.
-I’m more used to Spanish and when I come to Scandinavia and hearing the languages just seems like a huge combination of them all.
+It isn’t easy to understand anything you guys are saying.
+I’m more used to Spanish and when I come to Scandinavia and hearing the languages seems like a huge combination of them all.
 It’s very strange.

 Stryper: Thank you